 Learn the steps to becoming a set designer.
-Research the job duties and the education requirements and find out how to start a career in set design.
+Research the various job duties and the education requirements and find out how to start a career in set design.

 Set designers select backgrounds, lighting, props and other items to create the scenery for stage productions, films and TV shows.
 They work with directors and production crews to design or recreate the appearance and atmosphere of a specific time, place or location according to the script.
 Some set designers, typically those with more experience, specialize in specific types of sets, such for television, movies, live theater, trade shows or exhibits.
 Communication with other types of artists, such as directors, who may have their own vision of the required results, may require tact and patience when disagreements occasionally arise.

 |Degree Level||Bachelor's degree is required, though some actors become set designers with industry experience*|